Faculty Profile

 Research Interests:

-Exposure assessment and health effects of air pollution, with a focus on chemical composition of particulates and source identification.
-Atmospheric transport and fate of toxicants including mercury and other metals across a wide array of environmental systems.
+Exposure assessment and health effects of environmental pollution, with a focus on chemical composition of airborne particulates and source identification.
+Atmospheric transport and fate of toxicants across a wide array of environmental systems.

 Projects:

-Dvonch's project on 'Wearable Microsystem for Continuous Personalized Aerosol Exposure Assessment', with collaborators at the University of Michigan, Michigan State University, and Oakland University, aims to develop, evaluate, and apply cost-effective and wearable sensors for the detection and quantification of size-fractionated airborne particulate matter and it's toxic components for both ambient and personal exposure assessment.
+Dvonch's project on 'Wearable Microsystem for Continuous Personalized Aerosol Exposure Assessment', with collaborators at the University of Michigan, Michigan State University, and University of Missouri, aims to develop, evaluate, and apply cost-effective and wearable sensors for the detection and quantification of size-fractionated airborne particulate matter and it's toxic components for both ambient and personal exposure assessment.

-Dvonch also collaborates on another current project with several of his colleagues within the School of Public Health, 'SARS-CoV-2 Epidemiology - Wastewater Evaluation and Reporting (SEWER) Network', to use localized wastewater based epidemiology (WBE) for the early detection and early intervention of COVID-19 and other pathogens in on- and off campus University of Michigan student housing buildings.
+Dvonch also collaborates on another project with several of his colleagues within the School of Public Health, 'SARS-CoV-2 Epidemiology - Wastewater Evaluation and Reporting (SEWER) Network', to use localized wastewater-based epidemiology for the early detection and early intervention of pathogens in on- and off campus University of Michigan student housing buildings.

 Zhang X, Wu J, Smith LM, Li X, Yancey O, Franzblau A, Dvonch JT, Xi C, Neitzel RL.
 Monitoring SARS-CoV-2 in air and on surfaces and estimating infection risk in buildings and buses on a university campus.
 J. Expo.
 Sci.
 Environ.
 Epidemiol.
 32:751-758 (2022).